Welcome to Y6

 End of KS2 assessments

-A meeting will be held in September to explain the administration of these statutory tests.
-This meeting will involve tips and techniques on how to manage the process.
+A meeting will be held in the Autumn Term to explain the administration of these statutory tests.

-Your child may be asked to attend intervention sessions when necessary in order to support and extend learning.
+During school time, your child may be involved in intervention sessions when necessary in order to support and extend learning.
 These are held for a variety of children of all levels of ability and are aimed at encouraging and supporting your child in a positive learning environment.
-We would welcome your support with this.
+All of this will be explained in more detail at the meeting.

 End of Year Production

-Towards the end of Year 6, all children take part in a production in an actual theatre.
+In July, at the end of Year 6, all children usually take part in a production in an actual theatre.
 This is a fantastic opportunity for the children to showcase their acting, singing and dancing skills.
 It’s an amazing celebration to mark the end of the year and creates unforgettable memories.

 Most importantly, we very much look forward to getting to know and working with you and your child.
-If you have any worries, please do not hesitate to contact your child’s class teacher to make an appointment after school.
+If you have any worries, please do not hesitate to contact your child’s class teacher either by email email@example.com or phone.

 The Y6 team